December is the month that many companies hold annual employee performance reviews.

 Establish A Budget And Determine The Company’s Financial Goals

-Probably the most important component of linking an employee bonus to company results is predicting what the company’s financial goals should be.
+Probably the most important component of linking an employee bonus to company results is predicting what the company’s financial goals should be and what "winning" looks like.

 You do this by creating a budget.